 Although most users will probably take advantage of the instrument’s quick and easy workflow to build their own patches from scratch, it’s worth noting that Grace comes with a fantastic factory library created by WaveShaper.
 It includes over 400 individual samples, covering electronic drum kits, sound effects, pads, and vintage synthesizer sounds.

-The factory pack is distributed as an executable file which will automatically install the presets and samples into the factory patches folder.
-The quiality of the provided sample content is absolute top notch, nothing short of what you’d normally expect to hear in a WaveShaper sample library.
-It is also a great way to get you started with Grace and to see some of its common features in action.
+The factory pack is distributed as an executable file, which will automatically install the presets and samples into the factory patches folder.
+The quality of the provided sample content is absolutely top-notch, nothing short of what you’d typically expect to hear in a WaveShaper sample library.
+It is also a great way to get you started with Grace and to see some of its characteristic features in action.

 There’s little doubt that Grace is the best freeware sampler on today’s VST plugin market.
 Shortcircuit 1 by VemberAudio has been a long time favorite of mine, but it’s an abandoned plugin that won’t work in 64-bit host applications.
 Grace, on the other hand, works on both 32-bit & 64-bit Windows applications with VST plugin support.
-It is a stable and compact sampler with a great streamlined workflow and a strong feature set.
+It is a stable and compact sampler with a great, streamlined workflow and a robust feature set.
 It’s the sampler that you’ll think of first when you need to import some of your samples into a project.
-Some users will be turned off by the lack of round robin support, however Grace will be more than capable of completing the majority of common sampling tasks.
-This virtual instrument is a wonderful gift for the freeware community and we can’t thank One Small Clue enough for it!
+Some users will be turned off by the lack of round-robin support.
+However, Grace will be more than capable of completing the majority of everyday sampling tasks.
+This virtual instrument is a wonderful gift for the freeware community, and we can’t thank One Small Clue enough for it!